Marshall vs. Florida International NCAA Football Odds, Plays and Insights | October 30, 2021

 Marshall Stats and Trends

-- In games that Marshall picks up more than 488.9 yards, the team is 0-3 against the spread and 1-2 overall.
+- In games that Marshall amasses more than 488.9 yards, the team is 0-3 against the spread and 1-2 overall.

-- The Thundering Herd have turned the ball over 19 times this season, 15 more turnovers than the Panthers have forced (4).
+- This year, the Thundering Herd have turned the ball over 19 times, 15 more than the Panthers' takeaways (4).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.